3 min read

 3. RED - Hard effort - Shut up I can't talk now effort.

-By incorporating these three zones into your training you can train in a manner which promotes many of the key physiological adaptions which allow us to perform better in the future, some examples of which are listed below.
+By incorporating these three zones into your run training you can train in a manner which promotes many of the key physiological adaptions which allow us to perform better in the future, some examples of which are listed below.

 GREEN